axr167/interview-prep/README.md

 # Problem Solving Paradigms

-**1. Simplify and Delegate: Basic recursion/induction**
+**1. Simplify and Delegate: Basic recursion/induction** (not started)
   - If given instance of the problem can be solved directly, solve it (BASE CASE)
   - Otherwise do the following: (INDUCTION STEP)
     - Assume any smaller instance of the problem can be solved by your function
     - Perform a single step to reduce problem size
     - Call same function for smaller problem.
 We know this can be solved due to our assumption (see strong mathematical induction)

 **2. Exhaustive Search: Need to traverse through entire search space - can use either iteration of backtracking.
 Iteration is straightforward.
-Backtracking described below.**
+Backtracking described below.** (In progress)
   - If base case store/print/return
   - Else do the following:
     - Perform single step to reduce problem size
     - Call recursive function
     - Undo changes made and continue

-**3. Greedy: If locally optimal choice is solution for problem.**
+**3. Greedy: If locally optimal choice is solution for problem.** (not started)
   - Needs optimal substructure and greedy property (we do not look back to previous picks)

-**4. Dynamic Programming: Use cache/memory to quickly access data as opposed to doing recursion again**
+**4. Dynamic Programming: Use cache/memory to quickly access data as opposed to doing recursion again** (not started)